penpot/penpot-docs/plugins/create-a-plugin.md

 # Create a Plugin

-This guide covers the creation of a Penpot plugin with the most popular front frameworks.

-Penpot offers two ways to kickstart your journey towards developing a plugin:
+This guide covers the creation of a Penpot plugin.
+Penpot offers two ways to kickstart your development:

+1. Using a Template:

-- Using the <a target="_blank" href="https://github.com/penpot/penpot-plugin-starter-template">Penpot Plugin Starter Template</a>: A basic template with the required files for quickstarting your plugin.
+   - **Typescript template**: Using the <a target="_blank" href="https://github.com/penpot/penpot-plugin-starter-template">Penpot Plugin Starter Template</a>: A basic template with the required files for quickstarting your plugin.
 This template uses Typescript and Vite.
-- Follow to the next section to understand how to bootstrap a new plugin using one of the three major JavaScript frameworks.
+   - **Framework templates**: These templates already have everything you need to start <a target="_blank" href="https://github.com/penpot/plugin-examples">developing a plugin using a JavaScript framework. </a>

 <p class="advice">
-Before you start, you might want to have the <a target="_blank" href="https://github.com/penpot/plugin-examples"> Plugin examples </a> at hand.
+In case you'll use any of these templates, you can skip to <a href="#2.7.-step-7.-load-the-plugin-in-penpot">step 2.7</a>
 </p>

+2. Creating a plugin from scratch using a major framework.

+   Follow to the next section to understand how to bootstrap a new plugin using one of the three major JavaScript frameworks.

 ## 2.1.
 Step 1.
 Create a project